 To this last point, in the modern world, it’s no secret that short, periodic bursts of stress within our comfort zone can help us rise to different challenges.

-How does the BreatheAware program promise to actively address stress and prevent poor health?
+Given these details, how does the BreatheAware program promise to actively address stress, pain, and other physical and mental health problems?

 How Does BreatheAware Work?

-Based on four different exercises listed, though, it appears each one involves completing a certain number of reps (slow, relaxed in-and-out breaths) over a period of a couple of minutes.
+Each BreatheAware lesson involves learning self-care skills, many of which have users complete a certain number of breathing exercises and reps (slow, relaxed in-and-out breaths) over a couple of minutes.

-BreatheAware’s short, guided meditation sessions claim to help reduce stress and anxiety.
+BreatheAware’s short, guided meditation sessions claim to help reduce stress, pain, and anxiety.
 Image credit: BreatheAware

-With this said, each exercise in the BreatheAware program seems to be focused on helping you accomplish three things:
+With this said, each exercise in the BreatheAware program is focused on the following methodology:

-- Body Alignment – Being aware of your body on a moment-by-moment basis, while making little adjustments to improve health and wellness.
+- Body Alignment & Movement– Being aware of your body on a moment-by-moment basis, while making little adjustments and movements throughout the day to improve health and wellness.

-BreatheAware references their exercises as short, informal meditation and breathing breaks that require no commitment or a special environment, immediately make you feel good, and reinforce positive self-care habits.
+In summary, BreatheAware refers to their exercises as short, informal breaks that require no commitment or a special environment, and that can make you immediately feel good and reinforce positive self-care habits.

 The short answer?
 Yes.

-Specifically, the National Center for Complementary and Integrative Health notes clinical evidence exists indicating that meditation can help reduce anxiety and depression, improve symptoms of insomnia, decrease blood pressure, and may even physically change the brain (for the better, of course).
+Specifically, the National Center for Complementary and Integrative Health notes clinical evidence exists indicating that mindful breathing can help reduce anxiety and depression, improve symptoms of insomnia and chronic pain, decrease blood pressure, and may even physically change the brain (for the better, of course).

-After just 20 minutes of daily meditation, WebMD adds stress reduction and boosted immune response to this list.
-In fact, the physical and mental benefits related to meditation are so widely recognized that even some health insurance companies recommend it on their websites.
+After just 20 minutes of daily mindful breathing, WebMD adds stress reduction and boosted immune response to this list.
+In fact, the physical and mental benefits related to mindful breathing are so widely recognized that some health insurance companies—and many hospitals—recommend it on their websites.

-But hold on: Isn’t meditation only for Eastern mystics and new age gurus?
+But hold on: Isn’t mindful breathing and bodywork only for Eastern mystics and new age gurus?
 Not at all.

-Getting started meditating is as easy as setting aside a few moments of your day, sitting in a comfortable position (even in a chair), and paying close attention to each inhalation and exhalation.
-While doing this, you'll be mindful not to allow your thoughts to wander.
+Getting started with mindful breathing, alignment, movement, and other techniques is as easy as setting aside a few moments of your day, sitting in a comfortable position (even in a chair), and paying close attention to each inhalation and exhalation.

-Given how easy it is to start meditating, how much will you pay for BreatheAware’s program?
+Given how easy it is to start practicing mindful breathing, how much will you pay for BreatheAware’s program?

 How Much Does BreatheAware Cost?

-There are three different BreatheAware membership options, which are billed on a recurring basis:
+With this in mind, there are a few different BreatheAware membership options available, most billed on a recurring basis:

-Each of these options will provide access to the full program, giving you the ability to train at your own pace and configure personalized SMS/email reminders.
+Each of these options will allow you to train at your own pace and configure personalized SMS/email reminders.

 We Want Your Reviews for BreatheAware!

-As mentioned above, though, the BreatheAware website lists six different advisors, including three PhDs, two doctors, and one eastern practices professional.
+In addition, the BreatheAware website lists nine different advisors, including three PhDs, four MDs, one sports science professional, one mindful breathing professional, a physical therapist, and one eastern practices professional.

 Does BreatheAware Have Any Competition?

-For example, websites and smartphone apps like Headspace (as low as $6.24 per month) provide access to hundreds of guided and unguided meditations that can be completed in 10 minutes per day.
+For example, websites and smartphone apps like Headspace (as low as $6.24 per month) provide access to hundreds of guided and unguided mindful breathing sessions that can be completed in 10 minutes per day.